-At New York Urology Specialists, our center is fully equipped with sophisticated diagnostic equipment including digital cystoscopy, in-office bladder ultrasound and automated urinalysis to assist us in diagnosis and treatment of urinary retention.
+At New York Urology Specialists, our center is fully equipped with sophisticated diagnostic equipment including digital cystoscopy, in-office bladder ultrasound, and automated urinalysis to assist us in the diagnosis and treatment of urinary retention.
 We are able to offer more than 95% of treatments for urinary retention on the spot in our office.
-In rare circumstances, we will refer you to an affiliated hospital or surgical center if surgical treatment that cannot be performed in the office settings is necessary.
+In rare circumstances, we will refer you to an affiliated hospital or surgical center if a surgical treatment that cannot be performed in the office settings is necessary.

 We offer medical treatment, urinary catheterization, treatment for urinary stricture disease, BPH and other causes of urinary retention.
 We also remove and change urethral Foley catheters and suprapubic catheters.
 In-home catheter changes are available.

 We are able to help many of our patients to get rid of foley catheters through problem-directed treatment of the underlying problem.

 Urinary retention refers to the inability to empty the urinary bladder.

 There are 2 types of urinary retention: non-obstructive urinary retention and urinary retention caused by blockage or obstruction.
 In some patients, urinary retention may be caused by a combination of obstruction and non-obstructive urinary retention.

 Non-obstructive urinary retention can occur in men or women of all ages.
 Typically non-obstructive urinary retention is caused by poor functioning of bladder muscles or nerves that control bladder emptying.
 Sometimes this may be caused by neuropathy or for unknown reasons.